French unions warn of mass job cuts in reform talks

 Hollande, who promised during his campaign to create tens of thousands of public sector jobs, has yet to explain how he will boost the private sector, which analysts say is hampered by excessively rigid labour regulations.

+"I want to significantly modify relations with the social partners," Ayrault told magazine L'Express in an interview.

-On pensions, he plans to tweak conservative former president Nicolas Sarkozy's two-year hike in the minimum retirement age to allow workers who started working at 18 or 19 to retire at 60.
+On pensions, he plans to use a government decree to tweak conservative former president Nicolas Sarkozy's two-year hike in the minimum retirement age to allow workers who started working at 18 or 19 to retire at 60.

-At his first EU summit, Hollande made it clear last week that he would stand up to Germany's focus on austerity in Europe and push for more to be done to stimulate growth.
+Asked whether Hollande's tax-and-spend policies could eventually provoke a lurch toward austerity, as was the case under former Socialist president Francois Mitterrand, Ayrault said: "Much now depends on European policy.
+It's indispensable that the Brussels summit on May 23 leads to a positive outcome."